dynamiqs/dynamiqs/docs/documentation/basics/workflow.md

 Hamiltonian of type <class 'dynamiqs.qarrays.sparsedia_qarray.SparseDIAQArray'> and shape (2, 2).
 ```

-In Dynamiqs, all quantum objects are defined directly with [JAX arrays](https://jax.readthedocs.io/en/latest/_autosummary/jax.numpy.array.html), and without subclassing.
-This allows for easy interfacing with JAX utility functions, and avoids runtime overheads.
-Also, all quantum objects have at least two dimensions to avoid systematic reshaping or coding mistakes (e.g. trying to multiply a ket and an operator in the wrong order).
-In particular, kets have a shape `(..., n, 1)` and density matrices have shape `(..., n, n)`.
+In Dynamiqs, all quantum objects are defined with the [`QArray`][dynamiqs.QArray] type.
+All quantum objects have at least two dimensions to avoid systematic reshaping or coding mistakes (e.g. trying to multiply a ket and an operator in the wrong order).
+In particular, kets have shape `(..., n, 1)` and density matrices have shape `(..., n, n)`.

 ## II.
 Set the scope